Inconcessus/OTMapGen/doc/README.md

     0x08 (1 byte) = 8

 ##### `0x16 ` OTBM_ATTR_RUNE_CHARGES
-The following byte is the count of an item limited to 255.
+The following byte are the charges of a rune limited to 65535.

     0x16
     0x08 0x00 (2 bytes) = 8